navytux/pygolang/README.rst

   on a common task.
 It also provides low-level primitives - for example `sync.Once` and `sync.WaitGroup` - that are sometimes useful too.

-- `golang.time` provides timers that are integrated with channels.
+- `golang.time` provides timers integrated with channels.

 .. [*] See `Go Concurrency Patterns: Context`__ for overview of contexts.